partnerhero/Programming-101/Module_9/module 9.5.md

 Going back to axios and HTTP, imagine you were tasked with the following:

-> Write a function that retrieves a certain employee's data from the [dummy API](http://dummy.restapiexample.com/), increments the "age" property by one, and then updates that data on the API.
+> You are a web developer and just finished a pet blog for a client, called Dogz and Catz.
+The blog is connected to a database through an API.
+Now, your client wants to clasify articles by adding the words "CAT" or "DOG" to the end of article titles.
+He asks you to work on a function that lets him do this easily to already existing artiles.

 The statement above gives us a number of requirements to work through:
-1. We need to first retrieve data for an employee.
+1. We need to first retrieve data for a blog article.
+We would need an `articleId` parameter to do that.
 (GET)
-2. Using that data, we need to increase the age property by exactly 1.
+2. Using that data, we need to append the word "CAT" or "DOG" to the article title.
+We'll need a `keyword` parameter.
-3. We then need to update that data back.
+3. We then need to update that data through the API.
 (PUT)

 Let's break this down into steps: